ericmagliarditi/public_coding_examples/README.md

 # public_coding_examples
   This repository contains some coding examples.
 Feel free to reach out if you want to learn more!

+# Kaggle
-Kaggle - This directory contains a jupyter notebook from a Kaggle Data competition that I participated in.
+  This directory contains a jupyter notebook from a Kaggle Data competition that I participated in.

+# 16.89
-16.89 - This directory contains two notebooks that show how I scripted the architecture generation & evaluation processes for Space Systems Engineering.
+  This directory contains two notebooks that show how I scripted the architecture generation & evaluation processes for Space     Systems Engineering.

+# Astrodynamics Project
-Astrodynamics Project - This directory contains the mathematica notebook I used to generate interplantary trajectories to Jupiter
+  This directory contains the mathematica notebook I used to generate interplantary trajectories to Jupiter

-App Development Course - This directory contains some example projects I completed through the Udemy Course: iOS 11 & Swift 4 - The Complete iOS App Development Bootcamp
+# App Development Course
+  This directory contains some example projects I completed through the Udemy Course: iOS 11 & Swift 4 - The Complete iOS App     Development Bootcamp

+# Land Classification
+  Directory contains the code to train, evaluate, and visualize the land use classifier I built using PyTorch.
+One of my         favorite machine learning examples!